BeChris100/osintgram4j/README.md

 By using the Osintgram Project, you acknowledge and agree that:

 - You are responsible for your actions and usage of this software.
-That means, your actions might, and could be, held reliable by the law enforcement.
-We, as the devs, cannot replace the actions that the law should do.
+This indicates that your actions might, and could be, punishable by the law enforcement (police, FBI etc.).
+We, as the developers, cannot replace the actions that the law should do, but being vigilante and doing some actions that the law ***should*** do, when no actions are taken, could be done.
-- Any misuse, illegal activities or violations of Instagram's policies are prohibited.
-By breaking the rule, you agree that your account can be banned, if this tool is being misused.
+- Any actions, such as potential misuse, illegal activities or violations of Instagram's policies, are prohibited.
+By breaking the policies, you acknowledge that your account may or may not be banned, if this tool is being misused.
 - We, the developers of this project are not responsible for any consequences or damages that might result from the use of this software.
 This project is designed for information gathering purpose only, not to use for Blackmail or other things that could be held reliable.
+- We, the developers of this project are not responsible for any consequences or damages that might result from the use of this software.

 Please use the Osintgram project responsibly, respect privacy, maintain ethical standards in all your activities, and use the tool with explicit permission.
 For